apify/apify-cli/features/test-implementations/README.md

 Contains the basic source code actors run in the tests.
 If this file requires more specific logic, newer versions can be created and referenced in the [Setup](#setup-1setupts) file.

+## Utilities (`0.utils.ts`)

+Contains random utilities that can be used across all stages of a test case.

+### Replacers

+Certain tests may want to reference values from the test actor (for instance checking that the actor name is mentioned in the output).
+To make this easier, we have a replacer system that can replace certain strings with values from the test actor.

+The syntax to use is `{{<replacer>}}`, where `replacer` is the name of the replacer as listed below.
+You can add in whitespaces between the braces and the replacer name if you wish.

+The following replacers are implemented:

+- `testActorName`: the name of the test actor (same as `name` in `.actor/actor.json`)
+- `buildId`: the ID of the build that was created, when the `I capture the build ID` step is ran

 ## Setup (`1.setup.ts`)

 This file is intended to setup the world: gather any arguments, prepare an actor to test, setup the input, prepare the stdin input, etc. This is where you configure all `Given` steps.